 These cannabinoids have been found to offer a variety of therapeutic benefits.
 The most famous cannabinoid is THC (tetrahydrocannabinol), which is the compound responsible for the ‘high’ associated with cannabis use.

 And the cannabinoid that is currently generating the most interest among scientists, doctors and patients alike, is CBD.
-This is because scientific studies on CBD have found it to be very safe, non-intoxicating, and a potential treatment for a wide range of conditions.
-These conditions include chronic pain, anxiety, and sleep disorders, among many others.
+This is because scientific studies on CBD have found it to be very safe and non-intoxicating.

 CBD is also widely accessible as it is legal in all 50 states and most other places in the world.
 So even if you live in a state where medical cannabis is currently prohibited, you can still purchase and use CBD in a variety of forms.